spheredev/neosphere/CONTRIBUTING.md

 Names of variables, functions, etc. should use the typical C naming convention of all lowercase with words separated by underscores, e.g. `big_fat_pig`.
 Global variables should be prefixed with `g_` and static variables (including those at file scope) with `s_`.
-There is one exception: utility functions with no side effects should have no word separator, e.g. `nativecolor()`.
+There is one exception: simple utility functions with no side effects can leave out the word separator when appropriate, e.g.
+`nativecolor()`.

 Placement of Braces
 -------------------